 - For exploration: Teen substance abuse can sometimes stem from their natural inclination to take risks, leading them to try drugs and alcohol out of curiosity.

-- To enhance performance: When faced with pressure to excel academically or athletically, teens may resort to stimulants and other substances, believing they offer a competitive edge.
+- To enhance performance: When faced with pressure to excel academically or athletically, teens may resort to stimulants and other substances in the belief they offer a competitive edge.

-- To experience happiness: Drugs induce a temporary high that brings a surge of joy, which can be appealing in itself.
-For teens struggling with mental health issues, drugs may temporarily alleviate feelings of depression or anxiety.
+- To experience happiness: For teens struggling with mental health issues, drugs may temporarily alleviate feelings of depression or anxiety.

 What Should Parents Do if They Suspect Their Teen Is Using Drugs or Alcohol?

-At Ridge RTC, our teens receive care from doctors and medical professionals who can help manage painful withdrawal symptoms.
-Knowing that they won’t have to endure withdrawals without support can make the idea of attending our youth addiction treatment less daunting and stressful.
+Painful withdrawal symptoms are possible when a teen stops using a substance.
+At Ridge RTC, our teens receive care from doctors and medical professionals who can help manage these symptoms in a safe way.
+Knowing they won’t have to endure withdrawals alone can make the idea of attending our youth addiction treatment less daunting for teens, and gives important peace of mind to parents as well.

 What to Expect from Youth Substance Abuse Programs